Elevate — The Global Commerce Summit™ spotlight: The evolution of B2B digital commerce

 In her keynote, “What’s Coming in the World of Digital Commerce” at Elevate — The Global Commerce Summit™, Heather Hershey, Research Director at IDC, listed B2B as one of the top five trends of 2024.
 She noted that the IDC Future Enterprise and Resilience (FERS) Wave 2 Study (not yet released) found that 41.3% of B2Bs say they are only “somewhat of a digital business” which she feels presents a huge opportunity for software vendors such as commercetools.

 commercetools saw a surge of interest from B2B firms seeking to expand into eCommerce during the pandemic and has continued to experience growth in the space.
-This prompted us to debut commercetools Composable Commerce for B2B as a standalone product last year and announce a new pre-composed solution, commercetools Foundry Blueprint for B2B Manufacturing at Elevate.
+This prompted us to debut commercetools B2B Commerce as a standalone product last year.
 It’s also why we featured a dedicated B2B breakout track at the event.
 Attendees had the opportunity to learn from our customers from all B2B categories — manufacturers, wholesalers and distributors — along with multiple industry experts.
 Here, we offer highlights from four key sessions.

 Session 1: Crafting customer experiences: What B2Bs have learned from B2Bs and what B2Cs can learn from B2Bs